 Another striking mix is the Australian Cattle Dog and Siberian Husky combination.
 This mix further brings out the Husky’s wolf-like appearance.
 How striking!
 These dogs are sleek, fast, and quick-witted, so it is best to prepare a rigorous training program for them.
 As hard-working dogs, you should put them to work as soon as possible.
 Their highly active minds require plenty of stimulation.
 The best way to engage them is by giving them an important job to do!

 This irresistibly adorable mix of Pomeranian and Siberian Husky results in an explosion of fluff.
 They also possess a fiery and bold personality!
 However small, this Pomeranian and Husky cross will certainly keep you busy.
 Because of the inherited Pomeranian coat, they require lots of grooming, plenty of attention, and do not like to be left alone.
 If you fail to keep them properly entertained, they will find other ways of driving away the boredom.
 For example – lots of barking.
+You may also like our article on Pomsky.

 The Bullmastiff and Husky crossbreed combines the calm and sweet temperament of the Bullmastiff, with the playful nature of the Husky.
 Unfortunately, the Bullsky Mastiff usually inherits the stubbornness of both!
 Though Bullsky Mastiffs tend to be gentle giants, their hard-headedness makes them difficult to train.
 An assertive trainer is ideal to get them through those temperamental puppy years.